dido1998/coqa-bert-baselines/README.md

 ## Contacts

-For any issues/questions, you can open an issue or contact me at - `adidolkar123@gmail.com`
+For any issues/questions, you can open a GitHub issue or contact [me](www.aniketdidolkar.in/) directly.